-Reach Out and Care Wheels Inc. - "ROC Wheels"
+Reach Out and Care Wheels Inc.

 Selected as one of eight organizations by World Learning/USAID for the provision and services of mobility products to less resourced countries, ROC provides specially designed wheelchairs for children and adults in developing countries.

-Social Education Awareness Society (SEAS)- Pakistan
+Social Education Awareness Society (SEAS)- India

 Special Kids Fund